 Ebbys’ words haunted Nate.
 “Because he wouldn’t have known it was me.”

-She hadn’t yet done anything other than the one gesture but Nate was afraid for her and he was afraid for himself.
+She hadn’t yet done anything other than the one gesture, but Nate was afraid for her and he was afraid for himself.

 If he did nothing, she would be a murderer and he could potentially be an accessory before the fact.
-He knew that his feelings for her were clouding his judgment but he tried to dismiss them.
+He knew that his feelings for her were clouding his judgment, but he tried to dismiss them.

 When having conversations with himself as to what he should do as a police officer, Nate equivocated.
 He was certain that something was going to happen and he had the power to prevent it.

-As he expected, Ebby went to the cemetery but this time, she didn’t hide behind the trees.
+As he expected, Ebby went to the cemetery, but this time, she didn’t hide behind the trees.
 It was Nate who was hiding.

-He watched as she took the gun from her purse and held it to her side as she walked up to the man standing in front of the tombstone.
+He watched as she took the gun from her purse, and held it to her side as she walked up to the man standing in front of the tombstone.

-Suddenly Arnie said “Ebby!
+Suddenly Arnie said, “Ebby!
 Of course I do.
 Look at you.
 You’re all grown up now.
 How are you?”

-Did you really think that I would ever forget what you did to me?
+Ebby looked at him and asked, “How am I?
+How am I?
+How do you think I am?
+It’s been thirty-eight years but did you really think that I would ever forget what you did to me?
 Did you really think that I would ever forget how you used to sneak into my room at night?
 Did you really think that I would ever forget your smelly breath and your sweaty hands?

 Did you really think that I would ever forget that your wife had to start sitting beside my bed at night to try to keep you away from me?
 Did you really think that I would ever forget that you took my innocence?”

-She raised her voice as she said “more importantly, did you really think that I would ever forgive you?”
+She raised her voice as she said, “More importantly, did you really think that I would ever forgive you?”

-Ebby raised the gun and pointed it at Arnie.
-He started backing up and said “Ebby.
+Ebby raised the gun, and pointed it at Arnie.
+He started backing up and said, “Ebby.
 You have to understand.
 I was a different man then.
 I was drinking too much and I was confused.
 I’ve changed.
 I haven’t had a drop to drink in more than twenty years.
 I’m a deacon at my church and I have another family now.”

-With cold, dead eyes, Ebby said “that’s a shame.
+With cold, dead eyes, Ebby said, “That’s a shame.
 They’re going to miss you.”

-Arnie looked at Ebby and said “what do you hope to accomplish by killing me?”
+Arnie looked at Ebby and said, “what do you hope to accomplish by killing me?”

-Ebby smiled and said “justice” as she pulled the trigger.
+Ebby smiled and said, “justice,” as she pulled the trigger.

 She walked away but hesitated for a moment as she cast her eyes to the left.
 She knew Nate was there.
 He watched her make her way down to the entrance, where a taxi was waiting.